01

 CMR has identified Morocco as an ideal mining-friendly jurisdiction that meets is acquisition and operational criteria.
 The country is perfectly located to supply raw materials to Europe (its primary trading partner) and possesses excellent prospective geology, infrastructure and attractive permitting, tax and royalty conditions.

 CMR is focused on building a portfolio of high-quality metals exploration and development projects in Morocco.
-Its strategy is to secure projects in the Clean Energy sector including copper, nickel, manganese, cobalt and potentially lithium and rare earths.
+And this strategy resulted in the discovery of the SHC Project, CMR’s flagship sedimentary copper and silver project, in joint venture with a strong Moroccan partner.

 Investing in Morocco CMR Investing in Morocco